-Short Stature Individuals without a Medical Diagnosis of Dwarfism (Cosmetic Stature Lengthening)
+Short Stature Individuals without a Medical Diagnosis of Dwarfism (Stature Lengthening)

 Some otherwise healthy, non-dwarf individuals are unhappy with their height, to the point that they are concerned and even psychologically distressed about being short.
-For these unusual situations, we offer bilateral simultaneous leg elongation—where both legs are lengthened at the same time.
-At the International Center for Limb Lengthening, Dr. Janet Conway, Dr. Michael Assayag, and Dr. John Herzenberg perform cosmetic stature lengthening procedures for this special population.
+The International Center for Limb Lengthening performs cosmetic stature lengthening procedures for this special population.
+We offer bilateral simultaneous leg elongation—where both legs are lengthened at the same time.
 There are many potential risks, so it is reserved for those few individuals who are suffering from profound psychological pain related to their short stature.
-The process is expensive, time consuming and not covered by medical insurance.
-Candidates for cosmetic stature lengthening must be fully informed, highly motivated and financially able.
+The process is expensive, time-consuming and not covered by medical insurance.
+Candidates for constitutional stature lengthening must be fully informed, highly motivated and financially able.

 To be considered, you must be at least 18 years of age.
 All candidates should be psychologically stable and have the support of their family.
 We do not set specific initial height requirements, because we assess individuals on a case-by-case basis.

-Is cosmetic stature lengthening covered by medical insurance?
+Is elective stature lengthening covered by medical insurance?

 The initial consultation, hospitalization, surgery, physiotherapy and follow-up care are not covered by insurance.
 The patient must be prepared to pay the full cost of all treatments, as well as any secondary treatments that may result from complications.